oramadn/branch-notes/README.md

 1. Install the **Branch Notes** extension.
 2. Open a project that uses Git.
-3. Switch to a new branch.
+3. Hit the command `Branch Notes: Open Note For Current Branch`
-4. That's it!
-A new note file will open in a side panel, ready for your ideas.
+5. That's it!
+A new note file will open in a side panel for each branch, ready for your ideas.

 ## Extension Settings